jm0x0/cap_setuid/README.md

 # What are Linux Capabilities?
-Linux capabilities are special attributes in the Linux kernel that grant processes and binary executables specific privileges that are normally reserved for processes whose effective user ID is 0 (The root user, and only the root user, has UID 0).
+Linux capabilities are special attributes in the Linux kernel that grant processes and binary executables specific privileges that are normally reserved for processes whose effective user ID is 0 (root user).

 Essentially, the goal of capabilities is to divide the power of 'root' into specific privileges, so that if a process or binary that has one or more capabilities is exploited, the potential damage is limited when compared to the same process running as root.